CS-412-Spring-2023/wc01/README.md

 # Grading

 Grading is done automatically by GitHub.
-It is recommended that you run `pytest test.py` locally and resolve out any issues before `push`ing to your repository.
+It is recommended that you run `pytest test.py` locally and resolve any issues before `push`ing to your repository.

 # Task